 Welcome to the Race to Zero!

-This is an exciting time—a time when Zero Energy Ready Homes have become readily achievable and cost effective.
-By definition, these high-performance homes are so energy efficient that renewable power can offset most or all the annual energy consumption.
+This is an exciting time—a time when Zero Energy Ready Buildings have become readily achievable and cost-effective.
+By definition, these high-performance buildings are so energy-efficient that renewable power can offset most or all the annual energy consumption.

 The Race to Zero inspired collegiate students to become the next generation of building science professionals through a design challenge for zero energy ready buildings.

 The U.S. Department of Energy Solar Decathlon® is a collegiate competition, comprising 10 contests, that challenges student teams to design and build high performance and innovative buildings powered by renewable energy.

 The Race to Zero was an annual competition from 2014-2018, open to students and faculty from any interested collegiate institution.
 The competition challenged collegiate teams to apply sound building science principles to create cost-effective, market-ready designs.
 Past Race to Zero resources will be available for reference to the presentations and project summaries from the past winning teams.